kdeoskar/iQuHack-25-QUBO-Crushers/README.md

 - **Reduced movement costs** by minimizing unnecessary relocation.
 - **Scalability analysis** to understand solver performance on larger problem instances.

+## How to use
+To use our code, open views.py in visualizer/visualiser.
+Here, you will see qpsolve = QPSOlve(5 parameters).
+This first parameter changes the amplitude of the change in termperature across the room, the second changes the number of coolers, the third the number of servers, the fourth the x dimension of the room, and the fifth the y dimension of the room.
+Once you have set these values, open a terminal and make sure you are in iQuHack-25-QUBO-Crushers\visualizer, then enter py manage.py runserver.
+This will initialize the function.
+After a bit of time, you will recieve a message similar to the one below:

+Sampling started
+-4654.719561566389
+System check identified no issues (0 silenced).
+February 02, 2025 - 09:44:50
+Django version 5.1.5, using settings 'visualizer.settings'
+Starting development server at http://127.0.0.1:8000/ Quit the server with CTRL-BREAK.

+Click on the link while pressing Ctrl on your keyboard to open the results page.
+Here you will see the optimal results of the simulation across a year every other month.

 ## Future Work

 - Extending the model to **multi-floor data centers**.